 Make sure to note any awards and accreditations you have obtained throughout your career.

 It can be a good idea to very briefly give the employer a few personal skills that could be important to the role you are applying for.
 Additionally, listing some personal attributes here will also give them an insight into your personality and who you are outside of work.

-When applying for a job within the NHS you will be asked to provide details of your employment for at least the last three years.
-Thus, if you have been with the same employer for the last three years you may only need one reference.
+When applying for a job within the NHS you will be asked to provide references from at least two points of contact covering all of your employment over the last three years.
 The details should include their name, job title, department and hospital along with their contact information.